system-zero/system-zero/src/data/semantics/Language.md

   # In any attempt to change value to constant types, the interpreter should
   # raise an error.
 However, it is possible to redeclare a symbol in the same
-  # scope as `const`, when both old and new values point to the sane C or user
+  # scope as `const`, when both old and new values point to the same C or user
-  # function, which then it is considered as a function alias.
+  # defined function, which then it is considered as a function alias, so:

+  const basename = path_basename

+  # can be repeated usually in another compilation unit.
+  # In all the other cases it is considered a fatal error.

   # As you may not know the value of a constant untill the runtime, it may left
   # uninitialized, untill the first time that will be initialized with a value
-  # other than `null`.
+  # other than `null`, so:

+  const cv

+  # has the value of null and can be assigned.
+From that point though it can not
+  # be modified.

   # The following is a function declaration.
 Functions and function arguments